kennedykiptum/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root”
+ number of lines that contain the pattern “bin” in the file